 POSB SAYE (Save As You Earn) | 3.50% (just deposit and maintain money, no criteria to fulfil!) | Students or first-jobbers |

 Most savings accounts require you to jump through a whole bunch of hoops to enjoy their best rates.
 But let’s be realistic here.
 Most of us aren’t going to be taking a home loan, buying insurance from the bank, and investing with the bank—and certainly not all at the same time.
-What will you earn if you only fulfil 2 criteria, such as crediting your salary and spending on your credit card?
-Here’s our realistic summary:
+What will you earn if you only fulfil 2 or 3 criteria, such as crediting your salary and spending on your credit card?
+Here’s our realistic summary for those with $50,000 and $100,000 to stash away:

 Citi Wealth First Account Save $3,000/month + Spend $250/month |